michelou/llvm-examples/RESOURCES.md

 ## News

-- [*LLVM Weekly*](http://llvmweekly.org/) - A weekly newsletter covering developments in LLVM, Clang, and related projects.
+- [*LLVM Weekly*][news_llvmweekly] - A weekly newsletter covering developments in LLVM, Clang, and related projects.
-- [*Planet Clang*](http://planet.clang.org/) - Planet Clang is a window into the world, work and lives of Clang developers, contributors and the standards they implement.
+- [*Planet Clang*][news_planet_clang] - Planet Clang is a window into the world, work and lives of Clang developers, contributors and the standards they implement.

 <!--
 - [LLVM Archive](https://www.linux-magazin.de/tag/llvm/) - Linux-Magazin.